top of page

 https://doi.org/10.1007/s10649-020-09950-7

-Examining general trends in discourses on mathematics teacher knowledge and teacher practices
+Trends in the study of mathematics teacher knowledge and instructional practices

-In recent decades, a considerable body of literature has emerged conceptualizing, operationalizing, and measuring teacher knowledge and teacher practices.
-This research project focuses on general orientations and trends in conceptualizing mathematics teacher knowledge and teacher practices and how the field currently conceptualizes what specializes mathematics teacher work.
-The purpose of this research project is to identify serious limitations of these orientations and tendencies and to offer alternative views to each of these orientations and tendencies that foreground issues that specialize mathematics teacher knowledge and practices and that have only been partially explored. (w/ Prof Jose Carrillo, Prof Juan Godino, Dr Miguel Montes, Dr Luis Pino-Fan and Dr Nuria Climent)
+In recent decades, a considerable body of literature has emerged on the study of mathematics teacher knowledge and instructional practices.
+This research project focuses on trends in the conceptualisation, operationalisation and measurement of mathematics teacher knowledge and instructional practices and how the field currently construes the professional work of mathematics teachers.
+The aim of this research project is to identify the limitations of existing orientations and the emerging possibilities of alternative viewpoints that have profound implications for teacher education and professional development. (w/ Jose Carrillo, Juan Godino, Miguel Montes and Luis Pino-Fan)

 Featured Publication